For a Bike Ride that’s Magic, Pedal in a National Wildlife Refuge

 Other highlights: Off to the east, you’ll see the peaks of a surrounding wilderness area; the Tetons are out of sight to the north.

 Bike routes: Ferguson Bayou Nature Trail (4.4 mi. loop) and Woodland Trail (4 mi. loop)

 Trail description: The elevated, wide and flat dike-top Ferguson trail is geared to family biking.
 It’s mostly graveled.
 The narrower Woodland Trail, on the north side of the Shiawassee River, appeals more to mountain bikers, unfazed by its mud, water and blind curves.
 Bike trails are open year-round, except during deer or goose hunting.
-The Ferguson trail will link, come late spring, to a multi-use 7.5-mile auto tour route open from May to October.
+The Ferguson trail to a multi-use 7.5-mile auto tour route is open from June 1 to September 30.

 Wildlife you may see: Thousands of ducks, geese and other migratory waterfowl (especially in March and early November).
 Look for great blue herons, egrets and wading birds, along with woodchucks and deer, year-round along the Ferguson Trail.
 Expect songbirds (especially in May), deer, raccoons and raptors along the Woodland Trail.

 Other highlights: The Ferguson Trail passes thru wetlands, sloughs, pools and agricultural fields.
 The Woodland Trail sticks to the forest.
 Short spurs lead off both trails.

 Bike route: The Columbia River Dike Trail (5.5 mi., about 1.75 of them along the south boundary of the refuge)